SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 ## Dynamic ABAP Statements

-As already dealt with above, there are ABAP statements that support the dynamic specification of syntax elements.
+As already mentioned above, there are ABAP statements that support the dynamic specification of syntax elements.
 In this context, you can usually use elementary, character-like data objects - the content is usually provided in capital letters - specified within a pair of parentheses.
 In the `SELECT` list of an ABAP SQL `SELECT` statement, for example, you can use a standard table with a character-like row type.
-The dynamically specified syntax elements can be included as operands in various.
+The dynamically specified syntax elements can be included as operands in various ABAP statements.
 The following code snippets are intended to give you an idea and rough overview.
-Check the ABAP Keyword Documentation for dynamic syntax options.

 Note that dynamically specifying syntax elements has downsides, too.
 Consider some erroneous character-like content of such data objects.
 There is no syntax warning.
 At runtime, it can lead to runtime errors.

 - Dynamically specifying components